 The business decisions for VMware vCenter Site Recovery Manager (SRM) are usually more complex than the technical components.
-In fact, much of the technical configuration is highly dependent on the business decisions
+In fact, much of the technical configuration is highly dependent on the business decisions made, at least in part, outside of IT.

 Many business-driven SRM design elements are standard disaster-recovery planning decisions, which include the designation of mission-critical servers and how long to keep backups.
 Unfortunately, some of these VMware SRM business decisions involve internal politics, difficult compromises and meticulous planning.